HazelChengHC/Amazon-Product-Reviews-Analysis/README.md

 Mastering SQL is more beneficial than being able to use Spark commands (functions) as it will show up in more areas of programming and data science/analytics than just Spark.

 ### Techniques:
-Spark, SparkSQL, EMR, Spark dataframes (sdf), schema design, JSON
+Spark, SparkSQL, EMR, Spark dataframes (sdf), schema design, JSON, NLP, OLTP, OLAP

 ### Datasets: